Ninja The (Unofficial) Secret Manual

 Author

-Stephen Turnbull is a writer and historian specializing in military history, particularly that of Japan.
-He is a lecturer on Japanese religion at Leeds University and a visiting professor of Japanese studies at Akita International University in Japan.
-He is the author of many other books on Japan and warriors, including Samurai: The Japanese Warrior’s (Unofficial) Manual, and he presented the inaugural lecture for the International Ninja Research Center at Mie University, Japan.
+Stephen Turnbull is a writer and historian, specializing in military history, particularly of Japan and East Asia.
+He was visiting professor of Japanese studies at Akita International University in Japan and is the author of over seventy books.
+Turnbull gave the inaugural lecture for the establishment of the International Ninja Research Center at Mie University, Japan, and acted as historical advisor for the 2013 film 47 Ronin.